alessandro-bertero/catcheR/README.md

   (1) Cluster enrichment variation due to a perturbation; (2) Changes in Pseudotime or Module gene expression associated with a perturbation.
   Download the row data from array express (E-MTAB-14102, E-MTAB-14065, and E-MTAB-14066).
 The filtered and annotated data are available as RDS files on Zenodo DOI 10.5281/zenodo.11238212.
 To reproduce this pipeline fully, one can download the scratch folders (which also contain the count matrices output from catcheR pre-QC) and the associated files.

+## Prerequisites
+CatcheR requires Docker, since each of functions open a docker container, computes the analysis inside of it to ensure reproducibility and then closes it.
+To install docker, follow instructions at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).

 # CatcheR installation

 Use the "install_github" function in the "devtools" package.

     library(devtools)